juju-solutions/cloud-weather-report/README.md

 For example if you already have bootstrapped `aws` and `gce` controllers:

     cwr aws gce test-plan.yaml

+Note: `aws` and `gce` are the names of your Juju 1.25 environment (found in your environments.yaml) or the name of your Juju 2.0 controller (found in `juju list-controllers`).
+If you had named your environment or controller for AWS soemthing like `aws-west1` the CWR command would look like:

+    cwr aws-west1 test-plan.yaml

 Once `cwr` starts running, it deploys the bundle, runs the tests and benchmarks that are defined in the test plan.
 An example of the test plan is included in the